 Students meet three days per week, on Tuesdays, Thursdays, and Fridays, from 9:30 A.M. – 4:30 P.M.
 Participation in the Atelier is a strict commitment to these 18-hours per week, and a willingness to spend additional, individual studio time outside of class for completing assignments.

 Your instructor is present in the studio on Tuesdays and Thursdays.
 Tuesdays are Color Lab days and consist of lecture, palette-mixing demonstrations, color-chart building, and specific still-life exercises.
 Thursdays are Life-Model days and consist of instructor demonstrations and the application of Tuesday’s palette to the figure model.
 Individual and group critiques compliment these sessions.
-Fridays are required Independent Study: Morning sessions are spent in individual studios; afternoons are with the life model.
+Fridays are required Independent Study.

 Fall Term: Value | Form & Design | Classical & Modern